TheParadoxBox/NeuBox/README.md

-# BeepBox
+# NeuBox

-BeepBox is an online tool for sketching and sharing instrumental melodies.
+NeuBox is BeepBox repackaged as a desktop application.
 Try it out [here](https://www.beepbox.co)!

 All song data is packaged into the URL at the top of your browser.
 When you make